What can EI Enable help with?

 Need a bit more support from the EIBF?

-EI Enable is the service provided by the Energy Institute's Benevolent Fund to assist members with free confidential information, advice and support.
+EI Enable is the service provided by the Energy Institute's Benevolent Fund to assist members with free confidential information, advice, and support.

 The EI Benevolent Fund was set up in 1969 and is sometimes able to provide financial or other support for members (or their dependents) if they are experiencing demonstrable hardship, where this will help to improve their well-being and quality of life.

+If you meet our criteria for support (see below) then please do get in touch and fill out the initial application form.
 We may ask you to provide more information, for example details of your financial situation, so that we can establish whether and how we are able to help you, but you can use our simple form to tell us about your situation and make an initial enquiry.